tethig/turbo-spoon/Jupyter Tips.md

 *  to find out where jupyter keeps stuff: ```jupyter --paths```.

 ## Adding Kernels
 Kernels are the engines that power an instance of a jupyter notebook.
 The iPython kernel is installed automatically with jupyter.
-Julia and R are optional - but I believe that's why it's called jupyter...
+Julia and R are optional - that's why it's called JuPyteR.
+For a full list of available kernels [check here](https://github.com/jupyter/jupyter/wiki/Jupyter-kernels).

 ### Additional Python Versions
 If you are managing python with (Ana)conda, it is simplest to have jupyter installed in each python environment.